 “That’s bird shit.”

 “Okay.
 Hang on, man.”
-Browser suddenly closes the door and walks away, and as he walks we overhear a stunning admission:
+Browser suddenly closes the car door and as he walks away we hear him speaking to himself again:

 Browder has spied another squad car rolling up.
-As he walks around the front of his car he is all business, a busy bee who calls out to this new arrival, to someone we cannot see.
+As he walks around to the front of his car he is all business now, He calls out to this new arrival, to someone we cannot see.

-A distant voice calls back, “Why do you think it’s something else?”
+A small voice calls back from a distance, “Why do you think it’s something else?”

 Beneath his breath Browder groans – “God!” – and takes a full five seconds – busy, busy, busy – before he can reply.

 “I’m about to read him his rights.
-I gonna try to scrape it.
+I’m gonna try to scrape it.
 It field tests positive for cocaine.
-Did you look at it.
-Did you…”
+Did you look at it?
+Did you?”

-Perhaps Browder’s simply chaffing at the arrival of a superior officer like anyone else when the boss suddenly shows up.
+Perhaps Browder’s simply chaffing at the arrival of a superior officer like anyone would when the boss suddenly shows up.
 Perhaps it’s something else.

-Browder retrieves the dirty field test pouch from the front seat and holds it out triumphantly for his unseen colleague to see.
+Browder retrieves the dirty field test pouch from the front seat and holds it out triumphantly for his off-camera colleague to see.

 “Is that not pink?